YinHK-gameDev/unity-learn/scripting cheestsheet/movement/README.md

 ### Character Controller component approach for movement
-A CharacterController allows you to easily do movement constrained by collisions without having to deal with a rigidbody.
-A CharacterController is not affected by forces and will only move when you call the Move function.
+A CharacterController allows you to **easily do movement constrained by collisions without having to deal with a rigidbody**.
+A CharacterController is **not affected by force**s and will **only move when you call the Move function**.
 It will then carry out the movement but be constrained by collisions.

 The Character Controller is a component you can add to your player.
-Its function is to move the player according to the environment (the colliders).
+Its function is to move the player **according to the environment (the colliders)**. \
-It doesn’t respond nor uses physics in any way.
+It **doesn’t respond nor uses physics** in any way.

 The Character Controller includes 2 methods used to move the character: **`SimpleMove`** and **`Move`**.